-The Junior World Quizzing Championships will take place on Saturday 16 September 2017 and is open to anyone under the age of 19 years on the date of the quiz.
-The quiz is targeted toward those age 14 to 18, but may be attempted by younger players.
-You’ll have 90 minutes (split into two lots of 45 minutes) to answer 120 questions over a range of subjects.
-The highest scorer will win the competition.
-Simple!
+The Junior World Quizzing Championships will take place on Saturday 22 February and is open to anyone under the age of 19 years on 1 September 2019.
+The quiz is targeted toward those aged over, but may be attempted by younger players.
+You'll have 90 minutes (split into two lots of 45 minutes) to answer 120 questions over a range of subjects.

 The 120 questions will be presented to you in eight papers, each with 15 questions.
 A player's total score will be the aggregate of their scores from their best seven papers.
 Their 'discarded' score will be referred to only in the case of a tie (best discarded score wins that tie).
 If we still have a tie we will look to see who has the best score in any one paper - they win.
 If needs be we will then refer to the second best, third best, fourth best scores etc. to separate tied players.
 If two or more players are tied in first place they will each win 'Gold'.
 Two 'Gold' means no silver medal, three 'Gold' means no bronze either.